 Contracts are used personally and professionally.
 The two types of contracts are unilateral and bilateral.
 The difference between the two is in the number of parties involved.
 In a unilateral contract, only one party makes a promise, while in a bilateral contract, two parties make promises.
 Today we are going to cover the full definitions of both and more.

 Definition: A bilateral contract is an agreement between two or more parties.
 Most business and personal contracts fall into this category.

 Example: Bilateral contracts are very common.
 You’ve probably taken part in one within the last week.
-Every time you buy groceries, go to the doctors, or even subscribe to Netflix, you are taking part in a bilateral contract.
+Every time you buy groceries, go to the doctor, or even subscribe to Netflix, you are taking part in a bilateral contract.

-Traditionally, when people discuss contracts they are talking about bilateral contracts.
+Traditionally, when people discuss contracts, they are talking about bilateral contracts.
 Someone promises a certain action to another party in response to another party’s action.
 It’s a two-way street.

 What is a Unilateral Contract?

 Definition: A unilateral contract is a contract in which only one party makes a promise to perform an action.

 Example: An insurance contract or a reward contract are both examples of unilateral contracts.